Linear Convergence of Entropy-Regularized Natural Policy Gradient with Linear Function Approximation: Abstract

 \section{Abstract}

-Natural policy gradient (NPG) methods with function approximation achieve impressive empirical success in reinforcement learning problems with large state-action spaces.
-However, theoretical understanding of their convergence behaviors remains limited in the function approximation setting.
-In this paper, we perform a finite-time analysis of NPG with linear function approximation and softmax parameterization, and prove for the first time that widely used entropy regularization method, which encourages exploration, leads to linear convergence rate.
-We adopt a Lyapunov drift analysis to prove the convergence results and explain the effectiveness of entropy regularization in improving the convergence rates.
+Natural policy gradient (NPG) methods, equipped with function approximation and entropy regularization, achieve impressive empirical success in reinforcement learning problems with large state-action spaces.
+However, their convergence properties and the impact of entropy regularization remain elusive in the function approximation regime.
+In this paper, we establish finite-time convergence analyses of entropy-regularized NPG with linear function approximation under softmax parameterization.
+In particular, we prove that entropy-regularized NPG with averaging satisfies the \emph{persistence of excitation} condition, and achieves a fast convergence rate of $\tilde{O}(1/T)$ up to a function approximation error in regularized Markov decision processes.
+This convergence result does not require any a priori assumptions on the policies.
+Furthermore, under mild regularity conditions on the concentrability coefficient and basis vectors, we prove that entropy-regularized NPG exhibits \emph{linear convergence} up to the compatible function approximation error.
+Finally, we provide sample complexity results for sample-based NPG with entropy regularization.